Frederick II, Grand Duke of Baden

 Frederick II (9 July 1857 – 9 August 1928; Friedrich II.
 Großherzog von Baden) was the last sovereign Grand Duke of Baden, reigning from 1907 until the abolition of the German monarchies in 1918.
-The Weimar-era state of Baden originated from the area of the Grand Duchy.
-In 1951–1952, it became part of the new state of Baden-Württemberg.
+The Weimar-era state of Baden originated from the area of the Grand Duchy of Baden.
+He was a first cousin of Wilhelm II, a second cousin of Alexander III of Russia, and an uncle of Gustaf VI Adolf.

 Life

-Friedrich "Fritz" Wilhelm Ludwig Leopold August Prinz von Baden was born on 9 July 1857, in Karlsruhe in the state of Baden-Württemberg to Frederick I, Grand Duke of Baden and Princess Louise of Prussia.
+Friedrich "Fritz" Wilhelm Ludwig Leopold August Prinz von Baden was born on 9 July 1857, in Karlsruhe in the Grand Duchy of Baden to Frederick I, Grand Duke of Baden and Princess Louise of Prussia.

 As a student at the University of Heidelberg, Frederick was a member of the Suevia Corps, a student fraternal organization.
-Frederick became the head of the House of Zähringen on 28 September 1907, after the death of his father Frederick I, who was the sovereign Grand Duke of Baden reigning from 1856 to 1907.
-He abdicated on 22 November 1918, amidst the tumults of the German Revolution of 1918–19 which resulted in the abolition of the Grand Duchy.
-After the death of his cousin Carola of Vasa, he became the representative of the descent of the Kings of Sweden of the House of Holstein-Gottorp.
 On 20 September 1885 in Schloss Hohenburg, he married Princess Hilda of Nassau, the only daughter of the exiled Duke Adolphe of Nassau who later succeeded as Grand Duke of Luxembourg.
 There was no surviving issue from the marriage.

-He was à la suite the Royal Prussian Regiments Erstes Garde-Regiment zu Fuß (1st Guard Foot Regiment) and 1.
-Garde-Ulanen-Regiment and à la suite the Imperial 1st Seebataillon.
-He was also Regimentschef of the 4.
-Königlich Sächsisches Infanterie-Regiment Nr.
-103, which was also known as Infanterie-Regiment „Großherzog Friedrich II. von Baden“ (4.
-Königlich Sächsisches) Nr.
-103.
+Frederick became the head of the House of Zähringen on 28 September 1907, after the death of his father Frederick I, who was the sovereign grand duke of Baden reigning from 1856 to 1907.
+He abdicated on 22 November 1918, amidst the tumults of the German Revolution of 1918–1919 which resulted in the abolition of the grand duchy.
+After the death of his cousin Carola of Vasa, he became the representative of the descent of the Kings of Sweden of the House of Holstein-Gottorp.